RussAbbott/PyLogo/README.md

 This code is a Python implementation of elements of NetLogo.

-The `core` directory contains the NetLogo implementation.
+* The `core` directory contains the NetLogo implementation.

-The `Examples` directory contain a number of examples.
+* The `Examples` directory contain a number of example models.